Building and maintaining a System of Intracellular Compartments: Reduction to a low dimensional dynamical system

-\end{small} where $\gamma = \gamma_0 - k_s(M-M_0)$, is the Golgi tension; $\gamma_0,M_0$ are the rest tension and size and $k_s$ is the membrane stretching modulus for the Golgi cisterna, $\kappa^B$ is the bending rigidity and $\beta$ is the budding parameter ($0 \leq \beta \leq 1$), $1$ being a fully budded domain and $0$ being a flattened domain, the line tension is assumed to be zero \cite{sens1}.
-We choose the bending rigidities for the fusion and fission processes to be ($\kappa^B_{fus} = 1950,\, \kappa^B_{fis} = 2000, \, k_s = 1, \, \gamma_0 = 2000$, in the units of $K_BT$ \cite{sens}).
-Domain budding and flattening events correspond to transitions $|3\rangle\leftrightharpoons |4\rangle$ for fusion and $|3\rangle \leftrightharpoons |2\rangle$ for fission.
-With these parameter values, the budding and flattening rates, given by Kramer's barrier \cite{sens,kampen} for Helfrich free energy \cite{nelson}, change its monotonicity in the relevant physical range of the cisternal size and the obtained mean fusion and fission kernels are non-monotonic.
-However, the topology of the fixed points remains the same for one cisterna (Fig.\ref{fig:golgi_roots_helfrich}).
+\end{small} where $\gamma = \gamma_0 - k_s(M-M_0)$, is the Golgi cisterna membrane tension; $\gamma_0,M_0$ are the cisterna membrane rest tension and size and $k_s$ is the membrane stretching modulus for the Golgi cisterna, $\kappa^B$ is the bending rigidity and $\beta$ is the budding parameter ($0 \leq \beta \leq 1$), $1$ being a fully budded domain and $0$ being a flattened domain, the line tension is assumed to be zero \cite{sens1}.
+Domain budding and flattening events occur in the transitions $|3\rangle\leftrightharpoons |4\rangle$ for fusion cycle and $|3\rangle \leftrightharpoons |2\rangle$ for fission cycle.
+We choose the bending rigidities for the fusion and fission processes to be ($\kappa^B_{fus} = 1950,\, \kappa^B_{fis} = 2000, \, k_s = 1, \, \gamma_0 = 5000$, in the units of $K_BT$ \cite{sens}).
+With these parameter values, the budding and flattening rates -- calculated via Kramers' rate theory \cite{sens,kampen} for the Helfrich free energy \cite{nelson} -- exhibit non-monotonic behavior across the physically relevant range of cisternal sizes.
+We can then use these membrane tension dependent transition rates to compute the current $J_{ss}^+$ and $J_{ss}^-$ over the fusion and fission cycle, respectively.
+Assuming the availabilities of fusogens, fisogens, vesicles and sites (docking as well as exit) are given by Poisson processes (as before), we can sum the fusion and fission currents over these probability distributions to compute the mean fusion and fission kernels (see Eqs.\,\eqref{eq:kernels_analyt_form1},\eqref{eq:kernels_analyt_form2}).
+As we can see in Fig.\ref{fig:golgi_roots_helfrich}, the obtained mean fusion and fission kernels are non-monotonic.
+However, the topology of the fixed points remains the same for one cisterna (see Fig.\,\ref{fig:golgi_flux_123}).
 We will explore the consequences of such kernels in future work.